Table of Contents

 - Hemoperitoneum may lead to hypotension.

-- Complete blood cell count has an important role in management of pelvic bleeding.
+- Complete blood cell count has an important role in the management of pelvic bleeding.

 - Liver and kidney function tests